christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 # Why did I stop?

 This is all past tense.
-I don't have any tri-arb bots running at the moment.
-I got everything working and it was glorious.
+I've stopped my tri-arb bot.
+But for a brief moment, I got everything working and it was glorious.
+I earned an average monthly return of 5.3\\% (an annualized return of 86\\%) from June 2017 to August 2018.
+I was moving about 20 million dollars a month in volume.
 Then the profits started slowing down.
 Tri-arb relies on market inefficiencies and markets get more efficient over time.
 It became harder and harder to get the trade first and my percentage of immediately filled orders went down.

 The best time for market inefficiencies is when prices are swinging wildly.
 When one cryptocurrency shoots up in value, sometimes the other exchange rates lag.
 Tri-arb is best when prices are very volatile.
-Towards the end, my bot would sit there silently for a few days, waiting for arb opportunities, and only making money during big price swings.
+Towards the end, my bot would lose money most days and only make money during big price swings.

-Holding cryptocurrencies is risky.
 I stopped getting fair returns for the level of risk I was taking on.
 But every day new exchanges pop up⁠—new arb profits are waiting for the fleet-footed who can best their rival.
 Good luck to you all.